PaycheckCalculatorOnline logo

 Florida: No Income Tax + No State Disability Insurance

-Florida is unusual even among no-income-tax states — it also has no state disability insurance (SDI) mandatory payroll deduction, unlike California (1.1% SDI with no cap) or New Jersey (0.16% SDI).
+Florida stands out even among no-income-tax states — it also has no mandatory state disability insurance (SDI) payroll deduction.
+Compare that to California, which charges 1.1% SDI on all wages with no cap, or New Jersey's 0.16% SDI.
+Florida workers simply don't have this line item.

-Florida is particularly attractive for retirees and high earners because it combines no income tax with no estate or inheritance tax.
-Florida property taxes average 0.83% — below the national average.
+Florida is particularly tax-efficient for retirees and high earners because it combines no income tax with no estate or inheritance tax.
+Florida property taxes average 0.83% — below the national average — and the cost of living in many Florida cities is meaningfully lower than coastal California or New York metro areas.
+It's a combination that draws a significant number of high-income professionals every year.

 Moving to a No-Tax State: Real Savings Calculation

-If you're considering relocating from a high-tax state to a no-tax state, here's how to quantify the annual savings.
-The calculation is simple: your gross salary × your current state effective tax rate = annual savings.
-However, you must also account for differences in cost of living, housing, and local taxes.
+If you're considering relocating from a high-tax state to a no-income-tax state, the annual savings calculation is straightforward: your gross salary × your current state's effective tax rate = annual income tax savings.
+But the real financial picture requires accounting for cost of living, housing costs, and local taxes.

-Important: If you're self-employed or run a business, California has aggressive Franchise Tax Board (FTB) rules that may subject you to California taxes even after physically moving, if your business has California-source income or clients.
-Establishing "domicile" in a new state requires genuine change in primary residence.
+**Important warning for self-employed workers and business owners:** California's Franchise Tax Board (FTB) has aggressive rules that may continue to subject you to California taxes even after physically moving — if your business has California-source income or significant California clients.
+Establishing true "domicile" in a new state requires genuine change of primary residence, voter registration, driver's license, banking relationships, and where you spend the majority of your days.
+Don't rely on just changing your mailing address.

 Moving From → ToAnnual SalaryEst.
 Annual Tax Savings10-Year Saving